teknopaul/adj/readme.md

 Hit space and you should hear the device start.
 If you set `-e` the enter key works as well.
 See below keyboard options for an explanation of the key bindings and options.

-Config can be supplied as command line args to `adj` or set in a file `/etc/adj.conf`.
+Config can be supplied as command line args to `adj` or set in a file `/etc/adj.conf`, a different confrig file can be used by supplying the `-C` argument.

 ## Connecting Pioneer CDJs